aresponses/aresponses/README.md

 Host, path, or method may be either strings (exact match) or regular expressions.

-When a request is received the first matching response will be returned (based on the order it was received in.
+When a request is received the first matching response will be returned (based on the order it was received in).

 Requires Python 3.6 or greater.